Automattic/WP-Job-Manager/readme.txt

 * Fix searching for keyword + location at the same time
 * job_manager_application_email_subject filter
 * Take search/location vars from the querystring if set
+* Option to choose role for registration, and added an 'employer' role.

 = 1.7.3 =
 * Some changes to file uploads to support custom mime types